 What have people said about "To Ur is Human"?

 "an excellent example of a good book of wargame rules, and felt that I could have run a game straight after reading the rules.
 There were no gratuitous illustrations.
 Those that were included served a definite purpose, and helped to explain the rules."

 " the rules themselves are simple, straightforward and quick to learn.
 They give a good, reasonably quick game...with two more solo games under my belt, I'm confirmed in my belief that this gives a very playable game"

 There's a thorough review here: link, which also has thoughts about other periods the rules could be used for.

-"Va T'en Guerre" & "Va T'en Ecosse": Two sets of rules using similar core mechanisms, which will probably be published under the same cover.
+It will most likely be "Va T'en Guerre" & "Va T'en Ecosse": Two sets of rules using similar core mechanisms.
 The former are for the Wars of Spanish Succession, and the latter for the Jacobite Risings of the 18th Century.
 These rules do not use squares or hexes, but are played conventionally, using measured distances.
 Both sets of rules are written specifically to capture the tactics of the time.
 Battalions that hold their fire will gain benefits over those that blaze away at a distance; cavalry that can retire and reform behind solid lines of infantry will be able to recover and charge again.
 For the Jacobite rules a form of the "To Ur is Human" Fear Test determines if the Redcoats are intimidated by the on-rushing Highlanders.

-Expected publication date: early 2021
+Expected publication date: late 2021/early 2022